 We strive for an intellectually stimulating and engaging learning environment.
 Our students gain the tools to: 1) apply state of the art epidemiological techniques to collaborative research in the areas of public health and translational medicine; 2) unravel complex health issues by the study of the distribution of the spread of disease, social factors and other risk factors; 3) design and conduct research studies, extending basic knowledge of disease processes and leading to the development and evaluation of prevention strategies.
 To this end, we offer 3 graduate degree programs: the Ph.D., Master of Science (M.S.) and the Master of Public Health (M.P.H.).
 Epidemiology is an area that the U.S. Public Health Service has declared to be in need of more professionals.
 Our graduates obtain jobs in city, state and federal health agencies, medical schools, hospitals, consulting firms, universities, private research groups, and industry.
 Applicants generally have backgrounds in the natural, social or behavioral sciences.
-Please contact Diane Wolf (firstname.lastname@example.org) with any questions about the application process and financial aid.
+If you’re not sure which program is right for you, or if you have questions about the application process and financial aid, please email us at firstname.lastname@example.org.

 Welcome again to our website.
 Please look around.
 If you require any additional information or have any further questions, please contact us.